-For the small percentage of world population who are in the consulting business, it may not be a mystery (for US, the estimate is about 250,000 consultants per wetfeet.com, which makes less than 0.1% of population or 1-in-1000).
+For the small percentage of the world population who are in the consulting business, it may not be a mystery (for the US, the estimate is about 250,000 consultants per wetfeet.com, which makes less than 0.1% of the population or 1-in-1000).
 But for the vast majority of the people, consulting is still a “new” and increasingly interesting field of occupation, where more and more people would like to jump right in.
-I think world needs more consulting talent, and my objective is to inspire the future generations of consultants, and hopefully take part in cultivating, educating and preparing some of them for a successful consulting career.
+I think the world needs more consulting talent, and my objective is to inspire the future generations of consultants, and hopefully take part in cultivating, educating, and preparing some of them for a successful consulting career.
 If you want to be encouraged on the future prospects of consulting, I highly recommend the HBR article “The Rise of the Supertemp“.

-First of all, no single corporate job could beat the combination of experiences, learning and fun I have accumulated in my consulting career, and that’s why I love being a consultant.
-Looking back, I have fond memories of helping a medical device manufacturer redesign its entire supply chain planning, supporting a consumer packaged goods company in Midwest to optimize its global manufacturing and sourcing network, spending time in Mexico and Honduras training client teams, conducting a full operations diagnostic of a diaper manufacturer company in Turkey, helping a US-based Private Equity firm assessing a target company in Education industry, preparing project proposals for leading global retailers for their distribution network optimization and even spending considerable time in trash collection stations and landfills around the country to optimize their operations.
+First of all, no single corporate job could beat the combination of experiences, learning, and fun I have accumulated in my consulting career, and that’s why I love being a consultant.
+Looking back, I have fond memories of helping a medical device manufacturer redesign its entire supply chain planning, supporting a consumer packaged goods company in the Midwest to optimize its global manufacturing and sourcing network, spending time in Mexico and Honduras training client teams, conducting full operations diagnostic of a diaper manufacturer company in Turkey, helping a US-based Private Equity firm assessing a target company in Education industry, preparing project proposals for leading global retailers for their distribution network optimization and even spending considerable time in trash collection stations and landfills around the country to optimize their operations.
 More recently, having a chance to live in Rome, Italy for about 3 months to support a major humanitarian logistics organization and projects we took on as a company in India, Turkey, Rwanda and in Europe are all adding up to great excitement, pride, continued learning and fun.
 In my latest blog post “Launch your startup and go global“, I believe I have captured some of this excitement and learnings.

 Let’s get to the bottom of things, and discuss what skills are essential in a successful consulting career first.
 Then, I will leave it to you to think about “how” you can be a consultant given your own circumstances.

-If you have time, you can see here the full video/presentation of my talk/lecture in April 2014 at Georgia Tech, organized by PhD2Consulting Club: “Preparing for a Consulting Career: Problem solving, Executive presentations & Storytelling”.
+If you have time, you can see here the full video/presentation of my talk/lecture in April 2014 at Georgia Tech, organized by PhD2Consulting Club: “Preparing for a Consulting Career: Problem-solving, Executive presentations & Storytelling”.

-Consulting is a life long journey for some.
+Consulting is a lifelong journey for some.
 For some, it is a stop-gap until the next “full-time” gig.
 Regardless, you would need only two skills to be successful: 1.
 Problem Solving Skills, 2.
 Presentation Skills.

 I can hear some say: “BUT, you need much more than these two.
 You need expertise in specific topics, you need experience, you need x, y, z…”.
 I hear you loud and clear.
 But without these two, others have minimal impact.
 And with these two alone, you can be a great consultant.